What to Know About Internal and External Thread Class

 When determining the appropriate fit between two threaded components, possessing an understanding of both internal and external thread classes is essential.
-That’s why the team at Kozak has provided this detailed breakdown of the different classes, as well as their application specifications, for your review.
+That’s why the team at Kozak has provided this detailed breakdown of the different thread classes, as well as their application specifications, for your review.

 An Overview of Imperial Thread Class